matthiasn/sse-perf/README.md

 You can **[see this application in action](http:birdwatch.matthiasnehlsen.com:9001)**.
 I am using it to put a constant load of a few hundred concurrent client connections on my **[BirdWatch](http:birdwatch.matthiasnehlsen.com)** application.

-Please **[Check out my Blog](http://matthiasnehlsen.com)** for additional information, there will be an article about this project in the next couple of days.
+Please **[Check out my Blog](http://matthiasnehlsen.com/blog/2013/05/11/load-testing-server-sent-event-streams/)** for more information about this project.

 ###Setup
-There is not much to the setup, given that you have a working installation of Play on your computer.
+There is not much to the setup, given that you have a working installation of **[Play Framework](http://www.playframework.com)** on your computer.
 All you need to do is **play run** in your shell, or **play "run 9001"** for example if you are already using port 9000 for the application you want to test.
 The you need to open **http://localhost:9001**, or whatever port you chose for this application.

 ## Licence